alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre-tier1.md

-# Tier1 Secure Research Environment Build Instructions
+# Secure Research Environment Build Instructions (Tier 1)

+> :warning: This documentation is temporary pending the integration of Tier 1 environments with AD
 > :warning: This document provides instructions for deploying a Tier 1 environment **only**.
-> If you want to deploy any other tier, please follow [these instructions](./deploy_sre_instructions.md) instead.
+> If you want to deploy any other tier, please follow [these instructions](./how-to-deploy-sre.md) instead.
->
-> :warning: This documentation is temporary pending the integration of Tier 1 environments with AD

 ## Contents